Writing Place Online

 The Graduate Writing Place offers a series of 90-minute graduate writing workshops throughout the academic year.
 The workshops are not discipline specific and provide participants with concrete strategies and exercises to improve both the quality and productivity of their writing both within the workshops and outside of them.

-Tuesday, February 25, 3:00 PM to 4:30 PM CST — Register
+Tuesday, January 27, 2:00 to 4:00 PM CST — Register

 Location: TGS Commons